PedroPLCode/StefanCryptoTradingBot/README.md

 - Receive Reports: Check daily performance reports sent to your email.

 ### Example Commands:
-- To start the bot, access the control panel and click "Start Bot."
+- To start seleted bot, access the control panel and click "Start Bot."
-- To stop the bot, access the control panel and click "Stop Bot."
+- To stop seleted bot, access the control panel and click "Stop Bot."
+- You can start or stop all bots in same time, using "Start/Stop All Bots."

 ### Testing
 - The project includes a test suite that can be executed using pytest.
 To run the tests, simply use: